 The trope takes its name from an episode of The Ren & Stimpy Show, about, well, Ren's space madness (and only Ren's, because his moronic sidekick Stimpy seems to be immune).
 It is of course an example of Space "X".

 - In an early episode of Captain Harlock, Tadashi Daiba comes down with a case of space madness on his first trip in space.
 He has some strange hallucinations before collapsing.

 - Infinite Ryvius.
 After being isolated in space with no supervision, the children on the Ryvius turn on each other quickly and cruelly.
 In addition to the Humans Are the Real Monsters elements of the series, the madness might also be partly a result of the Applied Phlebotinum used in the Vaia ships, given that the captains of Blue Impulse and Grey Geshpenst also go insane.

 - Planetes spends a large portion of its run dealing with space madness, when a member of the team of space garbage collectors becomes separated from their craft in the depths of space and ends up combating the fear of being alone by convincing themselves that all people are meant to be alone.

-- The 2000AD series Ace Trucking Co. featured a condition called "Isolation Syndrome" or "Abbo Dabbo" as a recurring trope.
+- The series Ace Trucking Co. features a condition called "Isolation Syndrome" or "Abbo Dabbo" as a recurring element.

-- Storm of the X-Men, suffered a more mild version of this due to the fact that she was away from the Earth and felt a disconnect returning.
-She was angry and decided to get a new look involving leather and a Mohawk.
-She eventually got better.
+- Storm of the X-Men suffers a milder version of this due to the fact that she was away from the Earth and feels a disconnect returning.
+After spending some time on the streets of Tokyo with Wolverine's friend Yukio (who considers herself a bit mad), she decides to get a new look involving leather and a Mohawk.
+She eventually gets better.